imaginando/imaginando.github.io/vs/layer-controls.md

 - **Speed** - Controls the movement speed of the layer material.
 Value can be positive, negative or zero (static)
 - **Mono** - restricts the layer to a single visual voice
 - **Trigger** - when set to ‘MIDI’, the layer will be triggered on and off by MIDI note data.
 Multiple simultaneous notes will generate a layer of polyphonic visual voices.
 When this mode is active, it is important to ensure that brightness is being modulated by the EG, the default behaviour
 - **Trigger Channel** - specifies the MIDI channel that will trigger this layer.
-This can be useful to have different layers reacting to different midi voices
+This can be useful to have different layers reacting to different MIDI voices
 - **Glide** - This works like a portamento.
-When glide is greater than zero and KBD (notes pitch) is being used as a modulation source in the modulation matrix, the frequency of these notes will be interpolated (only available in midi mode)
+When glide is greater than zero and KBD (notes pitch) is being used as a modulation source in the modulation matrix, the frequency of these notes will be interpolated (only available in MIDI mode)

 Each material can have up to 8 parameters that are specific to it.
 The layer control knobs placed between SPEED and MONO parameters are specific to the material.
 Their label will adjust according to the material.
 If a material does not make use of certain parameters, its label will be N/A and the knob will be disabled.

 <br/>

 ***
-**Tip: if you get no noticeable effect when triggering with midi, make sure that the midi is being sent / received on the same channel.
-Also make sure that brightness in the layer you want to map to midi is not set to zero, as - by default - midi will modulate brightness using EG1.**
+**Tip: if you get no noticeable effect when triggering with MIDI, make sure that MIDI is being sent/received on the same channel.
+Also make sure that brightness in the layer you want to map to MIDI is not set to zero, as by default, MIDI will modulate brightness using EG1.**
 ***
 **Tip: double click a parameter knob to set it to default.**
 ***
 **Tip: long press a material parameter knob to highlight it in the modulation matrix.
 If the modulations panel is closed, this action will open it in the page containing the respective parameter.**
 ***
-**Tip: this controls are midi mappable.
-To assign them to a midi controller knob, enable midi learn in the status bar, click the desired control, move the knob/button on your controller and disable midi learn.**
+**Tip: this controls are MIDI mappable.
+To assign them to a MIDI controller knob, enable MIDI learn in the status bar, click the desired control, move the knob/button on your controller and disable MIDI learn.**
 ***

 <br/>